John Alexander McDougall: Business career

 McDougall ran a general store in Edmonton starting in 1879.
 He specialized in buying and selling furs.

 John McDougall was the first president of the Edmonton Board of Trade, in 1889.

 In 1896, McDougall joined with fellow Edmonton pioneer businessman Richard Secord and founded McDougall & Secord.
 This business advertised itself as "general merchants, wholesale and retail; buyers and exporters of raw furs; dealers in land scrip and north west lands; outfitters for survey parties, traders, trappers, miners and others for the north, and suppliers for country stores."
 The two ran the company until 1907, when they sold it.

 Besides the fur trade, McDougall & Secord did a major business in buying Metis scrip and re-selling them at a profit.
 Sometimes a scrip, a mere scrap paper, could be obtained for a bottle of whiskey, then could be used to obtain 160 acres of choice farmland, which then sold for $2 an acre.
 Alleged schemes that Secord used to secure scrip at that time are described in Rob Houle's research "Richard Henry Secord and Metis Scrip Speculation" (June 2016), available on-line.

 With this business and their other lines, McDougall and Secord became millionaires by the time Alberta became a province in 1905.

 In 1907, the two formed a financial house and mortgage corporation called McDougall & Secord, Limited.
 McDougall operated this company until his death, when its leadership was taken over by his son John Charles McDougall.
 It has now been closed permanently.

 Political career

 In 1892, McDougall ran for alderman of Edmonton's first town council.
 He was narrowly defeated, finishing seventh place (16 votes behind sixth place Philip Daly) out of fourteen candidates in an election in which the top six candidates were elected.

-He ran again in 1893 and finished first of nine candidates and was elected.
+He ran again in 1893, received the most votes among the nine candidates, and was among the six elected.